Loading Multiple Assets

 In some situations, you may be downloading other models or assets that are dependent on a resource that has already been fully downloaded and setup in memory first.

-In this case you can load the wheel model in the car chassis onLoad
+In this case you can load the dependent model in the parent models onLoad

 E.g.,